sampsyo/home/_drafts/bril.md

 I'm obviously being a little silly here.
 But seriously, the JSON-as-syntax idea is in service of the *fast to get started* and *easy to mix and match components* goals above.
-At the next level of detail, I wanted Bril to do these things:
+I wanted Bril to do these things:

 * **Let students use any programming language they want.**
   I wanted my compilers course to be accessible to lots of PhD students, including people with only tangential interest in compilers.